 Separate into shot-sized portions (60ml) and keep refrigerated.
 The cayenne pepper will sink to the bottom – so make sure to shake the shot container before drinking.

 You can also freeze the immunity shots into ice cubes and add to juices and smoothies when needed.

 - Start by rinsing and scrubbing the ginger root.
-There's need to peel it, just cut it into small enough piece so they can pass through the juicer.
+There's no need to peel it, just cut it into small enough pieces so they can pass through the juicer.